CA Update: Millington election lawsuit – There may be no need for a re-vote.

 Negligence is commonly referred to as the “reasonable man” standard.
 Stated differently, a driver involved in a car wreck would be considered negligent if taking some action that most average people would deem unreasonable under the circumstances.
 Negligence can be predicated both on acts of commission (e.g. running a red light), as well as acts of omission (e.g. failing to pay appropriate attention to the road).

 Basically, the rules of negligence boil down to requiring people to follow society’s basic “rules of the road” for reasonable conduct.
 For the most part, it’s commonsense-type stuff.
 The law of negligence is about reasonableness and balance.
-It does recognize, for example, that some injuries are simply unforeseeable and/or sometimes unavoidable.
+It does recognize, for example, that some injuries are … Read the rest

 Car Wreck Case- What is negligence by the other driver?